Annual bus statistics, quality report: 2024

 A local bus service is a stopping service available to the general public, where the route is registered with the Traffic Commissioner, which is eligible for Bus Service Operators Grant.

-Data is collected from over 450 local bus operators out of approximately 600 and Transport for London (TfL) who provide data on passenger journeys, vehicle miles, revenue and costs, and vehicles and staff.
+Data are collected from around 450 local bus operators out of approximately 550 and both Transport for London (TfL) and Transport for Greater Manchester (TfGM).
+The data cover passenger journeys, vehicle miles, revenue and costs, and vehicles and staff.
 The annual survey data provided by operators covers around, or above, 95% of the total figure for key indicators (passenger journeys and vehicle miles operated), with the remainder imputed.

 The annual publication is for England, but some tables cover Great Britain.